 The Mittal Institute provides three types of grants to Harvard University students:

 Internship grants are awarded to students who choose to work with specific organizations on a project developed by either the organization or in collaboration with the internship-site.
-Summer internships should be a minimum 8 weeks.
-Wintersession internships should be a minimum of 3 weeks.
+Summer internships should be around 8 weeks.
+Wintersession internships should be around 3 weeks.

 Language study grants are awarded to students who choose to pursue an intensive study of a South Asian language.
 Students can choose to either study the language independently or through an institution.
-Summer language study programs should be a minimum 8 weeks.
-Wintersession language study programs should be a minimum of 3 weeks.
+Summer language study programs should be around 8 weeks.
+Wintersession language study programs should be around 3 weeks.

 Research grants are awarded to students pursuing field research on specific topics that could contribute to a thesis or dissertation or if the applicant has done preliminary work on the topic.
 Individual independent research will be considered if these requirements are fulfilled.
-Summer research should be a minimum 8 weeks.
-Wintersession research should be a minimum of 3 weeks.
+Summer research should be around 8 weeks.
+Wintersession research should be around 3 weeks.

-Applications for Winter 2019 grants are now open!
+Applications for Summer 2020 grants are now open!